Herro-Sama/comp110-worksheets/Worksheet_C/README.md

 - (f) http://stackoverflow.com/questions/23809785/python-sorting-complexity-on-sorted-list - "Best case scenario: O(n), average and worst case O(nlogn). – Martijn Pieters".
 - (g) I think the answer would be O(nlogn) as that is the worst case scenario of the sorting function.
 - (h) If the list is large, it would be faster to run the intial method as although it is slower to complete.
 It is faster than having to sort a large disorganised list.
-- (i) A designer may decide to use the slower method for two reasons, one: they are unsure of how to use a faster method and it was easier to do a linear search.
+- (i) A designer may decide to use the slower method for multiple reasons some examples of this are as follows.
+One: they are unsure of how to use a faster method and it was easier to do a linear search.
 Two: They have a long unsorted list and don't want to spend a large amount of time sorting the list so they can implement the second method.